the-drunk-coder/megra.rs/README.md

 ## Running and Startup Options

+Whether you start with Cargo or from a terminal or program launcher, the options are:

 ```
 -v, --version       Print version
 -r, --repl          no editor, repl only (i.e. for integration with other editors)